GBSA/date-math/README.md

 date-math
 ========

-A library for date calculations of fixed income securities, written Scala, originally based on [jFin](http://jfin.org/wp/).
+A library for date calculations of fixed income securities, written in Scala, originally based on [jFin](http://jfin.org/wp/).

 Why date-math